Cocaine Abuse and Addiction

 Check out our identifying cocaine abuse page for more information.

-Health Risks of Cocaine Use
+Health Risks of Taking Cocaine

 People may take cocaine because it can cause euphoria or increase energy levels, providing the user with heightened mental alertness for a short period of time.
 However, there are very serious health risks and side effects from using cocaine that users should strongly consider.1

 Some physiological side effects that may show up in the short-term of taking cocaine include:1

 - Oversensitivity to senses, including sight, sound, and touch.

 You can read more on the health risks of cocaine use page.

 Additional health risks develop as a person builds up a tolerance to the drug, requiring more frequent use of cocaine to achieve the desired effects, which increases the risk of overdose.9 This may lead to a person becoming dependent on cocaine, where a person will experience episodes of extreme displeasure and irritability when not taking the drug.1